 Favourited 1343 times

 I'm a busy architect and I live in a nice flat in the City Center of Bologna.
 I love history, arts, food and wine!
-I was a workawayer in Detroit USA and in Horsham England!
-I need help mostly like housekeeping, english teaching and computer stuff.
+I was a workawayer in Detroit and Jupiter in US and in Horsham England!
+I need help mostly like housekeeping, english or spanish teaching and computer stuff.
 A female workawayer is preferred, I'm available to show you around during my free time by train or car.
 Feel free to text me for more details when you're quite sure to come here ) After the lookdown let's enjoy this Summer 2021 together!!))

 Often neglected on travel itineraries in favour of Italy's more famous hotspots, Bologna nevertheless has plenty to offer tourists, from food to art to hidden secrets.
 Here are nine reasons you should visit at least once in your lifetime.